Runet: Domains

 According to reports conducted by Yandex, Russian is the primary language of 91% of Russian websites (in Yandex's list).
 In the autumn of 2009, Runet contained about 15 million sites (estimated to be about 6.5% of the entire Internet).

 Domains with a high proportion of the Russian language include .su, .ru, .рф, .ua, .by, .kz.

 Russian is used on 89.8% of .ru sites and on 88.7% of the former Soviet Union domain, .su.
 Russian is the most used language of websites of several countries that were part of the former Soviet Union: 79.0% in Ukraine, 86.9% in Belarus, 84.0% in Kazakhstan, 79.6% in Uzbekistan, 75.9% in Kyrgyzstan, and 81.8% in Tajikistan.

 Statistics

-As of 2013, the 59.7 million Russian-speaking Internet users, represented 3% of global Internet users.
-In April 2012, Russia was ranked 9th in the world for number of users and 4th (with 4.8%) for number of Russian-language content.

-In September 2011, Russia surpassed Germany as the biggest Internet market in Europe, with 50.8 million users.

-In March 2013, it was announced that Russian is the second most used language on the web.
+In 2013, there were approximately 59.7 million Russian-speaking Internet users, representing about 3% of the global online population; by March of that year, Russian was the second most widely used language on the web.
+Roughly a year prior, in April 2012, Russia ranked ninth worldwide by number of Internet users and fourth by share of Russian-language online content, accounting for 4.8% of the total.
+In September 2011, Russia surpassed Germany to become the largest Internet market in Europe, with 50.8 million users.
+In 2020, Russian speakers ranked ninth in both absolute and proportional terms among Internet users, at 116,353,942 and 2.5%, respectively.
+As of December 2025, Russian was the seventh most spoken language on the Internet, accounting for 3.8% of global users.